kupl/PyinderArtifact/README.md

 # All tools are the same as above.
 ```

+Even though you test specific project, you can see the results by [following these steps](#postprocess-and-understanding-the-results).

 #### Full Evaluation

 You can run all tools with all projects by following the instructions: